methodgames/methodgames.github.io/roleplay.md

             - You may loot and break boxes and tool cupboards in the unsecure areas of the base.
 You may boost, build, or fly to gain access to the unsecure areas of the base.
     - Tugboats in PRZ are classified as vehicles and can be broken into while a player is offline.

-#### Online Raiding: **Online raids will not be approved this wipe until after the faction wars are over and the following rules will only apply after 5/20/2024.**
+#### Online Raiding:
 - PVP should not turn into a raid without first confirming online status.
 - By building within the PRZ, you agree to the possibility of your base being raided provided certain conditions are met.
 - Your base can be online raided if ½ of your team (rounded up) is online (⌈0.5 * team size⌉).
 - Raiders are required confirm online status by checking with an admin via a discord ticket.
     - Please provide in-game name or steam ID, location of target base, screenshot of raid target.
     - Raiders should receive a response within 12 hours of a raid request.
     - The raid target should be confirmed before online status is checked.
 Once online status is confirmed and both the raiders and defenders have been notified that a raid is imminent, the raid should begin in approximately 10 minutes.
 The exact time the raid will begin will be communicated to both teams and will be designated according to admin discretion.
+During this time, defenders may take items and head to the base they will be defending, but cannot despawn or take items out of it.
     - Raiders and defenders will have a 24-hour cooldown before being eligible to participate in another raid.

 - Counters may engage in PVP and may raid only using explosives obtained from countering.